We use our proprietary methodology to produce these rankings. Learn more →

 High Point, North Carolina

 The Nido R. Qubein School of Communication at High Point University creates a communal atmosphere with interdisciplinary research and networking between 750 scholars within disciplines.
-Within the 128-credit hour Bachelor of Arts in Communication there are seven sequences, or areas of specialization, from which to choose:

 • Electronic Media Production